diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 ___
 ### Okta Authentication

 Diskover-Web supports authenticating/authorizing users using Okta.
+This doc does not cover adding an application to Okta admin page.
+You will need to first add an Oauth application (Web app) to your Okta admin page for Diskover-Web.

 The following information is required to configure Okta authentication/authorization: